Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 }
 ```

 #### Important Note:
 - **balance**: The Value is created with `"balance": 0` so that when they successfully refer a new user this `Value` will be credited.

 ### Step 5: Attaching the Value to the Contact

 In this step, we will be demonstrating how to create the new user and attach the referral code to the user.
 There are a number of ways a referred user could have received the code—via email, text message, word-of-mouth, etc. You will need _somewhere_ for a new user to “Register” and enter a referral code.

 Here we will suppose you have a form field on a `/register` page that allows a new user to enter the referral code.
 We will also suppose that when your user requested the referral code, your site provides a shareable link to the registration page to help them with distributing it to their friends.
 This way you could pass the `code` along in a link to auto-populate the form field on the registration page for them like so:
 `https://yourcompany.com/register?code=JAMIE_GIVES_20`.

-The same link/code strategy would also work well if you wanted to control the email sending and wanted to embed the link in a branded email.
+The same link/code strategy would work well if you allowed your existing users to distribute their referral codes in a branded email, which could contain the code embedded in a link.
 In this case your referral page could just have a field for your users to enter the email addresses of friends they wanted to share the `code` with.

-Using this method your site can include some code to check the query string for a `code` and if present, show it in the “Referral Code” in the form field for them.
+Using this method your site can check the query string for a `code` and if present, show it in the “Referral Code” in the form field for them.

 #### Call to Create a Contact from the Register form

+This call will create a `Contact` record for the new user, who is signing up after being referred by an existing user.

 `POST https://api.lightrail.com/v2/contacts`
 ```json